 Nursing Career Pathways in Washington State

-Washington offers many ways to begin and grow a nursing career.
-Whether you’re starting out as a nursing assistant or aiming for advanced practice, there are flexible training options to fit your goals and life circumstances.
+Washington has many ways to start and grow a nursing career.
+You can begin as a nursing assistant and move into higher‑level nursing jobs over time.
+There are flexible training options to help you reach your goals.

 The journey often begins with Certified Nursing Assistant training, available through colleges, hospitals, and care facilities.
 For those already working in health care, bridge programs allow Home Care Aides and Medical Assistants to transition into CNA roles with shorter courses.
 CNAs can also pursue a Medication Assistant Certificate, adding skills to administer certain medications.